lucbevilaqua/plugin-figma-classify/README.md

 2. In your Figma project, click on plugins -> manage plugins… 2.In the plugins section, change the selector to show plugins in development mode
 3. Click on the “New” or “+” button to add a new plugin, then select the option “import plugin from manifest…”
 4. Navigate to your project folder and select the manifest file
-5. Run the plugin in figma, enter the desired prefix name (if you have already done this, the same name will be suggested) and press enter.
+5. Run the plugin in figma -> configuration codegen, enter the desired prefix name (if you have already done this, the same name will be suggested) and press enter.

 ## Licença